GEOLYTIX/xyz/eleventy/document/document.md

 eleventy and markdown-it are included as save-dev dependencies in the XYZ package.json

 Individual markdown documents and a template html are stored in the /eleventy folder.
-Configuration for the compilation is in .eleventy.js file in the XYZ root.
+Configuration for the compilation is in the .eleventy.js file in the XYZ root.

 Use following command to compile templates and markdown from the /eleventy folder in the /docs directory.